island-is/handbook/docs/api-design-guide/methods.md

 - `DELETE` for removing a resource.
-  - `200` can be returned after a successful execution, when there is a need for a content in the response.
+  - `200` can be returned after a successful execution, when there is a need for content in the response.
-  - `204` should be returned after a successful execution
+  - `204` should be returned after a successful execution.
     **Note:** If a client asks for the removal of a resource already deleted `204` should be returned, **not** `404`, because clients usually do not care if a resource was previously deleted.